thatMissingSock/syncForObsidianCOSSNotes/Week 1 - Computer Architecture Overview/Week 1 Main Notes.md

-I made some notes about the videos in the [[Week 1 Pre-session Notes]]
+I made some notes about the videos in the [[Week 1 Pre-Session Notes]]

 First couple of weeks will be intro and the rest will be *assembly-like* language.